How Can I Help My Child Through Bedtime Tantrums Caused By Fear?

 With children ages three-years-old and older, explain that fears always start with a thought and can be controlled by choosing a different thought.
 Help them create an imaginary safe place or protector to recall when they are scared.
 Guide them through this calming visualization the first few times.
 Then encourage them to do this for themselves when they are scared.

 If they fear something that actually happened that was traumatic, explain what steps you’ve taken to assure it won’t happen again.
 Teach children EFT (Emotional Freedom Technique) to de-program the post-traumatic reaction that haunts them.

 Having a child that is fearful and having bedtime tantrums is only one type of bedtime problem.
-For details on how to solve all ten bedtime challenges get the teleseminar that summarizes all my bedtime articles.
+For other challenges, read the other articles in this series: “Looking for Bedtime Routines to Make Bedtime Peaceful?”, “How Can I Help My Child Through Bedtime Tantrums Caused By Fear?” and “What Is The Best Way Of Handling Temper Tantrums At Bedtime That Are Caused By Toddler Separation Anxiety?”.
+To handle all ten bedtime challenges get the teleseminar that summarizes all my bedtime articles.
 Click here for more details about “The Halting Bedtime Hassles” teleseminar.
 This one hour audio contains the solutions you need to help solve all top ten bedtime battles with children.